tsif/DTPageControl/README.md

 DTURLConnection
 =============

-NSURLConnection subclass allows the association of data to a connection.
-Useful for concurrent multiple request within a single object.
+Allows the association of data to a connection.

+Use for concurrent multiple request within a single object.